Overview of our goals

 Extracellular matrix driven drug resistance

 PI3K/mTOR (Phosphatidylinositol-4,5-bisphosphate 3-kinase/mechanistic Target of Rapamycin) pathway is one of the most commonly mutated pathways in cancer.
 It is estimated that approximately ~70% of cancers have this pathway activated.
 Therefore it is a very attractive target for cancer therapy, and several small molecule inhibitors targeting this pathway are currently in clinical trials.
 However, these inhibitors have not performed as well as expected due to emergence of drug resistance.
-Our previous work (Muranen et al, Cancer Cell, 2012) identified a context specific emergence of drug resistance, where tumor cells which were adhered to extracellular matrix (stroma) survived drug treatments and developed resistance, whereas tumor cells without matrix attachment died.
+Our previous work (Muranen et al, Cancer Cell, 2012) identified a context specific emergence of drug resistance, where tumor cells which were adhered to extracellular matrix survived drug treatments and developed resistance, whereas tumor cells without matrix attachment died.
 This indicated that matrix attachment provides critical survival cues for tumor cells and promotes emergence of drug resistance.
-Furthermore, our data showed that this drug resistance was a combination of FOXO-mediated transcription and specific internal ribosome entry site (IRES) mediated protein synthesis of pro-survival proteins, specifically in adhered cells.
-These data led us to investigate in more detail how adhesion to matrix regulates drug resistance and protein synthesis of pro-survival proteins under drug treatments.
-Currently we are studying what cellular pathways and proteins are important in drug resistance, and identifying molecules that could be targeted to overcome drug resistance.
+These data led us to investigate in more detail how adhesion to matrix proteins and the matrix microenvironment regulates drug resistance.

 stromal contribution to survival under stress

 Our data from the drug resistance studies with PI3K/mTOR inhibitors was reminiscent of similar response as seen in lower eukaryotes under caloric restriction.
-In flies and worms that are nutrient starved the animals survive through FOXO mediated transcription and IRES-mediated translation, just as we had seen in the tumor cells.
+In flies and worms that are nutrient starved the animals survive through similar mechanisms as we had seen in the tumor cells.
 This was not surprising given that PI3K/mTOR inhibition is known to mimic starvation, leading to reduced nutrient uptake and reduced proliferation.
-Our unpublished data suggest that in mice under caloric restriction we see that the stromal cells provide a matrix environment that provide crucial survival cues to the epithelial cells, and similar adaptive survival program is seen as in tumor cells treated with PI3K/mTOR inhibitors.
-We are currently interested in identifying similarities and differences between these two programs in tumor cells vs. normal cells to identify tumor specific vulnerabilities that could be used to target tumor cells specifically.
+Our recently published data show that under starvation the stromal cells provide matrix proteins that the epithelial cells 'eat'.
+These matrix proteins provide nutrient source and crucial survival cues to the starved epithelial cells allowing them to survive brief periods of starvation.
+Recently we have observed similar matrix dependent adaptive survival programs in tumor cells treated with PI3K/mTOR inhibitors as well as with chemotherapy agents, such as Gemcitabine.
+We are currently studying the programs tumor cells use to avoid cell death when treated with targeted therapies or chemotherapies.
+Our current research efforts are focused on identifying therapeutic vulnerabilities in metastatic hormone receptor positive breast cancer and therapy resistant pancreatic cancer.

 three dimensional models of cancer progression and biology

 To investigate these topics we utilize both normal and cancer cells in three-dimensional cell culture systems, which mimic the architecture and organization of living tissues much more accurately than traditional two-dimensional tissue culture systems.
-We use this platform to in co-culture systems to understand how stromal and epithelial cells communicate with each other, and have also adopted the use of this 3D platform to do proteomics and metabolomics studies as well as to study protein translation by ribosome foot-printing to gain insight into multiple pathways and mechanisms the cells use when developing drug resistance.
+We use this platform to in co-culture systems to understand how stromal and epithelial cells communicate with each other, and have also adopted the use of this 3D platform to do proteomics and metabolomics studies to gain insight into multiple pathways and mechanisms the cells use when developing drug resistance.

 We are constantly looking for new and enthusiastic people to join our team!